PoisotLab/ms_network_prediction/manuscript.md

 species.
 In this section we provide a proof-of-concept, where we use data from @Hadfield2014TalTwo describing 51 host-parasite networks sampled across space.
 In this data, as in most spatially distributed ecological networks, not all species co-occur across sites.
-As a direct consequence, there are pairs of species that may or may not be able to interact for which we have no data;
+As a direct consequence there are pairs of species that may or may not be able to interact for which we have no data;
-there, are, further, pairs of species that may interact, but have only been documented in a single location where the interaction was not detected.
+furthermore there are pairs of species that may interact, but have only been documented in a single location where the interaction was not detected.
 In short, there are ecological reasons to believe that a number of negative associations in the metaweb [*sensu* @Dunne2006NetStr] are false negatives.